 It’s very expensive.
-The NorthStar retails for close to the $2,000 mark.
 This certainly isn’t a casual purchase, so we only recommend it to people who use an air compressor professionally, and will make full use of its power capabilities

 Which is the Best Portable Air Compressor for You?

 The Bostitch is the clear choice for DIYers and light home carpenters/mechanics on a budget.
 It’s by far the cheapest model here, and it has a surprising amount of power built into a very small and portable package.

 If you’re using lighter tools like brad nailers, staplers, and smaller impact wrenches, it should serve your needs just fine.
 It also comes made for multiple users, and is quieter than other pancake compressors On the downside, it’s still pretty loud, and it’s not quite as streamlined or pleasant to use as the Rolair.